LiquidityGate/lqg-ai/documents/whitePaper/OptimizerWhitePaper.md

 any investment decision.
 The information set out in this White Paper is not legally binding and is for community discussion only.
-It provides an initial overview of certain business and technical essentials underlying the Morpho Protocol.
-Any offering or sale of Morpho Tokens shall be governed by separate terms and conditions.
+It provides an initial overview of certain business and technical essentials underlying the LQG Protocol.
+Any offering or sale of LQG Tokens shall be governed by separate terms and conditions.
 In the event of a conflict between this White Paper and the applicable terms and conditions, the terms and conditions shall prevail.

 ## Third-party information

-The Morpho Team accepts no liability for damages, whether indirect or consequential, of any kind arising from the use, reference, or reliance on the contents of this White Paper.
+The LQG Team accepts no liability for damages, whether indirect or consequential, of any kind arising from the use, reference, or reliance on the contents of this White Paper.
 This White Paper may contain references to data, industry publications, and/or third-party research.